Explanatory

 Los Angeles Times, March 6, 2017

 California’s ambitious climate change goals often are described in terms of the need for huge numbers of electric cars and solar panels.
-But this story for the first time described in a comprehensive way how Californians will need to change how and where they live, packing into higher-density cities at a rate not seen since World War II to meet the environmental goals.
+But this story for the first time described in a comprehensive way how Californians will need to change how and where they live, moving into higher-density cities at a rate not seen since World War II to meet the environmental goals.